MicrosoftDocs/dataexplorer-docs/data-explorer/create-cluster-database.md

 ## Create an Azure Data Explorer cluster

-This section will guide you through the process of creating an Azure Data Explorer cluster.
+This section guides you through the process of creating an Azure Data Explorer cluster.
 Choose the relevant tab for your preferred method to create the cluster.

 ### [C#](#tab/csharp)